Kevin-Robertson/Powermad/README.md

 ### Set-ADIDNSNodeAttribute

-This function can append, populate, or overwite values in an DNS node attribute.
+This function can append, populate, or overwite values in a DNS node attribute.

 ##### Example: